Risperidone: Schizophrenia

 Risperidone is effective in treating psychogenic polydipsia and the acute exacerbations of schizophrenia.

 Studies evaluating the utility of risperidone by mouth for maintenance therapy have reached varying conclusions.
-A 2012 systematic review concluded that evidence is strong that risperidone is more effective than all first-generation antipsychotics other than haloperidol, but that evidence directly supporting its superiority to placebo is equivocal.
+A 2012 systematic review concluded that evidence is strong that risperidone is more effective than all first-generation antipsychotics other than haloperidol, but that evidence directly supporting its superiority to placebo for negative symptoms is equivocal.
 A 2011 review concluded that risperidone is more effective in relapse prevention than other first- and second-generation antipsychotics with the exception of olanzapine and clozapine.
 A 2016 Cochrane review suggests that risperidone reduces the overall symptoms of schizophrenia, but firm conclusions are difficult to make due to very low-quality evidence.
 Data and information are scarce, poorly reported, and probably biased in favour of risperidone, with about half of the included trials developed by drug companies.
 The article raises concerns regarding the serious side effects of risperidone, such as parkinsonism.
-A 2011 Cochrane review compared risperidone with other atypical antipsychotics such as olanzapine for schizophrenia:
+A 2011 Cochrane review compared risperidone with other atypical antipsychotics such as olanzapine for schizophrenia, concluding it produced a somewhat higher risk of extrapyramidal side effects.